Maddiefyfe/reference-website/README.md

 Align-content: center;

 }

   In this code, flex items would be displayed horizontally, and all placed in center of flexbox together.

+18. What is CSS grid property?

+CSS grid property is a two-dimensional grid-based layout that contains rows and columns.
+An HTML parent becomes a grid when it is set to display: grid in CSS.